Eating healthy doesn’t mean you need to give up delicious foods that satisfy.

-This Greek salad is the perfect example.
+This Greek salad, based on the blue Zones of longevity, is the perfect example.
 Plump juicy roasted shrimp, succulent olives, fiber filled lentils and tangy feta all drizzled with a creamy lemon vinaigrette tastes like you’re eating a bowl of your favorite pig out food, but in fact you are enjoying one of the healthiest diets on the planet.

 The Mediterranean Diet consisting of fish, fresh vegetables and olive oil has been proven ( See Harvard article here) time and time again to be linked to reduced heart disease, reduced stress and longevity.
 Sign me up!

-It is packed full of healthy vegetables, but you won’t feel like your eating a bowl of lawn clippings and sour vinegar.
+The diet is packed full of healthy vegetables, but with this shrimp and lentil salad, you won’t feel like your eating a bowl of lawn clippings and sour vinegar.

-By emulsifying the vinegrette with a high power blender or immersion blender, you can turn fresh lemon juice, antioxidant packed herbs, garlic and olive oil into a creamy indulgent dressing for the salad.
-This salad is fantastic the day you make it , but even beytter on day two.
+By emulsifying the vinaigrette with a high power blender or immersion blender, you can turn fresh lemon juice, antioxidant packed herbs, garlic and olive oil into a creamy indulgent dressing for the salad.
+This salad is fantastic the day you make it , but even better on day two.

 And here’s to good health in 2022.